alvin-li/text_change_test/README.md

 - Product: TextCortex Night Cream
 - Description: A high-performance anti-aging eye cream that uses only the hottest ingredients to help minimize the appearance of lines and wrinkles, while minimizing dark circles.
 It also contains a unique blend of peptides, peptides, and antioxidants to help treat fine lines and wrinkles.

 TextCortex AI, Product Description Generator - SEO-friendly product descriptions that sell.
-10x Cheaper and 10x faster than outsourcing.
+Cheaper and faster than outsourcing copywriting.